kkernick/antimony/doc/Profiles.md

 All Profiles integrate themselves by installing a symlink to Antimony at `~/.local/bin`.
 When running as a symlink, Antimony will use it’s name as the profile argument to the `run` command, so: executing the symlink `~/.local/bin/chromium -> /usr/bin/antimony`, would be equivalent to `antimony run chromium`.

 This behavior allows you to shadow the original application in shell environments.
 Simply define you PATH to have `~/.local/bin` in front, and calling `chromium` from the command line will use Antimony instead.
 This works particularly well for CLI applications.
 If you need to run the unconfined version on the host, you can just spell out the absolute path, such as `/usr/bin/chromium`.

 ### Desktop Integration

 If you provided an `id` attribute in the Profile, and a corresponding desktop file exists at `/usr/share/applications/id.desktop`, then Antimony will additionally shadow that as well (CLI applications that don’t have any such desktop file will simply stop after binary integration).

 The behavior of this depends on whether `id` is a valid Reverse DNS Name, which is required for Portal integration.
 Basically, some Desktop Environments (Principally Gnome), will source a desktop file with the sandbox’s `id` for icons.
 However, the ID must be, as mentioned, a valid Reverse DNS (In other words it needs a `.` character).
 If your `id` doesn’t contain one, like `chromium`, Antimony sticks a prefix onto the end to ensure the name is valid (`antimony.chromium`, in this case).
 However, this now presents an issue where the Desktop is looking for a desktop file named `antimony.chromium.desktop`, which does not exist.

 This presents two cases:
 1. If the `id` is valid, Antimony can cleanly create a copy of the system desktop file at `$XDG_DATA_HOME/applications`.
 The FreeDesktop specification allows for users to modify system desktop files by creating a copy in this location, which is exactly what Antimony does, and replaces the executable to point to the symlink created in binary integration.
-2. If the `id` is invalid, Antimony will create two desktop files at `$XDG_DATA_HOME/applications`:
+2. If the `id` is invalid, you might need to provide the `--shadow` argument, which will create two desktop files at `$XDG_DATA_HOME/applications`:
 	1. `id.desktop` will be used to shadow the system copy, otherwise you would have *two* identical copies.
 	2. `antimony.id.desktop` is the actual desktop file your environment will recognize and present in App Menus.

 Integration is done with `antimony integrate profile_name`.
 See [Configurations](./Configurations.md) if your profile uses them.
 Your Desktop Environment may need a few moments to recognize the new files, and you may need to log out to see the changes.
 You should be presented with an identical application to before, but one that launches under Antimony instead of on the host.